Caring for Orphans and Creation

-When the virus hit Kadijah’s village, many children had lost their parents and family members.
+When the virus hit Kadijah’s village, many children lost their parents and family members.
 Kadijah and her husband tried to do everything they could for the community, including adopting six orphaned children.

 As she enters the last year of the program, Kadijah shares with us how much she has learned.
 On their small plot of land, Kadijah’s family now grows nutritious, drought-resistant vegetables like cassava.
 She’s learned how to strategically plant their crops and make natural fertilizers.
-She’s even able to sell their extra crops at the local market to pay for school fees and medicine for her children.
+She is even able to sell their extra crops at the local market to pay for school fees and medicine for her children.

 Today, Kadijah tells us she is eager to learn as much as possible to keep providing for her family during the COVID-19 pandemic.
 She is hopeful for the future and wants all nine of her children to go to the best schools.

 Because of our supporters, Kadijah and her family have overcome hunger and extreme poverty.
 They no longer have to rely on handouts or worry about where their next meal will come from.
-Kadijah has learned to put her trust in Christ, relying on him for strength while she feeds orphans and cares for God’s creation.
+Kadijah has learned to put her trust in Christ, relying on Him for strength while she feeds orphans and cares for God’s Creation.